Centre likely to accept demand to extend lockdown: To make announcement soon

 Most CMs were of the view that the announcement should be made by the Centre.
 Delhi Chief Minister, Arvind Kejriwal said that it would be better if the Centre makes an announcement and the nation follows a common policy.

 The PM would now hold deliberations with officials and make a formal announcement closer to the lockdown period ending.
 Sources tell OneIndia that the government is in favour opening up unaffected districts, but would leave the final decision to the discretion of the states.
-However districts that have reported cases will remain locked down the source also said.
+However, districts that have reported cases will remain locked down the source also said.

 The PM has held several meetings with the top brass in the past one week to discuss the lockdown and the measures to be taken post April 14.
 Two key considerations were considered during these deliberations, officials familiar with the development said.
 There is the question of life and there is livelihood and both are equally important.